Filter by current project, iteration or your items, use blue cells to add and submit time on 7pace Timetracker's keyboard-optimized "Timesheet" page

 The "Timesheet" page provides an alternate method of viewing, managing, and entering your work time details on a weekly basis.
 Time you've tracked displays with the work items associated with that time listed in rows, and the days of the week presented in columns.
-The design of the page allows you to view the work items for time you've worked or entered time during a given week, the level of effort assigned to PBIs, features, and epics, the total time you've tracked for work items, as well as the total hours logged on a work item on a given day or for the current week.
-Like an Excel spreadsheet, each cell in the "Timesheet" table can contain single or multiple time records.
+The design of the page allows you to view the work items you've tracked or entered time on during a given week, the level of effort assigned to PBIs, features, and epics, the total time you've tracked for all work items, as well as the total hours logged on a work item on a given day or for the current week.
+Like an Excel spreadsheet, each cell in the "Timesheet" table can contain single or multiple worklogs.

-You can also add, edit, and delete (and even submit) time in a variety of ways on this page, which are outlined in more detail, below.
-Any changes or additions made on the "Timesheet" page are fully integrated with the rest of Timetracker and of course, TFS.
+You can add, edit, and delete (and even submit) time in a variety of ways on this page, which are outlined in more detail, below.
+Any changes or additions made on the "Timesheet" page are fully integrated with the rest of Timetracker and DevOps Server/DevOps Services.

 The "Timesheet" page is also keyboard-optimized.
-Just by using the TAB key, arrow keys, and Enter key on your keyboard, you can navigate everywhere within the timesheet, and add or edit your time.
+Just by using the "Tab", "Enter" and arrow keys on your keyboard, you can navigate everywhere within the timesheet, and add or edit your time.
 For additional and more detailed information on Keyboard Shortcuts and on the "Timesheet" page in general, please scroll below.

-Clicking on this opens the "Add/Edit Time Record" dialog box, which can be configured in different modes, like Timeframe mode, Duration mode, or Mixed mode.
+Clicking on this opens the "Add Time" dialog box, which can be configured in different modes: Timeframe, Duration or Mixed mode.

-An administrator can configure different modes on your behalf.
+An administrator can configure different modes on your behalf under "Settings" -> Rules.

 Date range of the current week

 If you are viewing a week that is not the current one, the "Current Week" link is enabled.

 You can expand or collapse the items that display on the page by one level for a more concise or more detailed view.